-- 101 Special Topics (Variable 0.0-6.0) This course is designed to give the department an opportunity to test a new course.
-Variable title. - 110 Hit The Ground Running (LEC 3.0) An introductory, multi-faceted lecture including a coordinated presentation of mathematics principles, chemical principles, academic skills development, and the elements of academic leadership.
-Objectives are to provide students with a positive and realistic experience that supports establishment of valid academic expectations and provides knowledge of the resources and strategies necessary to begin a strong academic career. - 111 Women as Global Leaders (LEC 0.5) The class will encourage the development of the skills necessary for strong leadership.
-It will begin with skills assessment, progress through seminars and workshops led by women alumni, and culminate in the project and team-building exercises.
-Course may be repeated for credit.
+- 101 Special Topics (Variable) This course is designed to give the department an opportunity to test a new course.
+Variable title. - 110 Hit the Ground Running (Lect 3.0) An introductory, multi-faceted lecture including a coordinated presentation of mathematics principles, chemical principles, academic skills development, and the elements of academic leadership.
+Objectives are to provide students with a positive and realistic experience that supports establishment of valid academic expectations and provides knowledge of the resources and strategies necessary to begin a strong academic career.

-Biological Sciences

-Bachelor of Arts Bachelor of Sciences
+Biological Sciences Bachelor of Arts Bachelor of Sciences

 Biological sciences or biology is the study of life and living organisms.
-Biological Sciences embraces a vast and rapidly expanding body of knowledge and inquiry.
-Including
+Biological Sciences embraces a vast and rapidly expanding body of knowledge, including many details of:

-- · biochemistry, sub-cellular and molecular biology, - the anatomy and physiology of cells, tissues, organs and organ systems, whole multi-cellular plants, animals, and fungi, - the complex structure, function, behavior, and interactions of individuals, populations, communities, ecosystems, and the entire biosphere.
+- biochemistry, sub-cellular and molecular biology, - the anatomy ad physiology of cells, tissues, organs and organ systems, whole multi-cellular plants, animals, and fungi, - the complex structure, function, and behavior of individuals, populations, communities, ecosystems, and the entire biosphere.

-Biology also draws on the physical sciences (chemistry, physics, mathematics, and earth sciences) as well as the behavioral sciences for analysis and interpretation of life processes and interrelationships.
+Biology also draws on the physical sciences (chemistry, physics, mathematics, and earth sciences) as well as the behavioral sciences for analysis and interpretation of life's varied processes and interrelationships.

-The study of biology provides an academic foundation for career and postgraduate opportunities in:
+The study of biology or biological sciences may become the academic foundation for many career and postgraduate opportunities in:

-- Industry and government (chemical, food, agriculture, pharmaceutical, environmental, research) - Education (teaching and graduate study) - Health professions (human medicine, dentistry, pharmacy, vetinary medicine, physical therapy, etc.)
+- Industry and government (chemical, food, agriculture, pharmaceutical, environmental, research) - Education (teaching and graduate study) - Medicine, dentistry, nursing, pharmacy, and other health professions.

-The core curriculum required of all biological sciences majors consists of basic course work in introductory biology, zoology, plant biology, cellular biology, microbiology, genetics, and ecology.
+The core curriculum required of all biological sciences majors consists of basic course work in introductory biology, zoology, plant biology, cellular biology (biochemistry & biophysics), microbiology, genetics, and ecology.
 A variety of advanced courses offer greater depth, detail and specific information leading to proficiency and preparation for employment and other postgraduate activities.

 At UMR faculty members active in research teach all biological sciences courses.
 Classes are small, providing exceptional opportunity for discussion and individual attention.
-Most undergraduate students participate in research, learning techniques and developing skills that will prepare them for many exciting postgraduate opportunities.
-A background in mathematics and physical sciences, together with outstanding supporting course work in the humanities and social sciences provide a well-rounded educational experience and enhanced understanding.
+Undergraduate students are encouraged to participate in current research projects, learning techniques and developing skills that will prepare them for many exciting postgraduate opportunities.
+A strong background in mathematics and physical sciences, together with outstanding supporting course work in the humanities and social sciences provide a well-rounded educational experience and enhanced understanding.
 UMR students who have received their B.S. degrees in biological sciences have an excellent record of success.
 Average performance on nationally normed achievement examinations has been very high.
-Acceptance of UMR students in professional schools of medicine, dentistry and pharmacy, and subsequent performance of our students in these professional schools, remains exceptionally high.
-Many UMR biological sciences graduates have been accepted into prestigious graduate study programs in a variety of areas, including biochemistry, microbiology, immunology, molecular genetics and genetic engineering, marine biology, cell and mammalian physiology, human physiology, environmental science, plant physiology, and evolution.
-Employment opportunities are varied, and future prospects for graduates in the biological sciences remain promising.
-The broad educational resources and depth of understanding available to the UMR student of biology offer preparation and a competitive edge for a broad variety of jobs and graduate study programs.
+Acceptance of UMR students in professional schools of medicine, dentistry and pharmacy and subsequent performance of our students in these professional schools remains exceptionally high.
+Many UMR biological sciences graduates have been accepted into prestigious graduate study programs in a variety of areas, including: biochemistry, microbiology, immunology, molecular genetics and genetic engineering, marine biology, cell and mammalian physiology, human physiology, environmental science, plant physiology, and evolution.
+Employment opportunities are many and varied, and future prospects for graduates in the biological sciences remain promising.
+The broad educational resources and depth of understanding available to the UMR student of biology offer adequate preparation and often a competitive edge for a broad variety of jobs and graduate study programs.